Grow a Cover Crop-How to

 4. shipping expenses?

-You see, I recommend a cocktail of cover crops, not just a single one like rye grass.
+Well, I recommend a cocktail of cover crops, not just a single one like rye grass.
 I asked AK Mill & Feed about carrying a special blend for cold climate conditions.
 The answer—YES!

 So, I provided the formula, and AK Mill has blended and packaged it.
 Hurrah!
 It’s available now.